-The best part about AMD crossfire is that it can be done on a mere x4 slot and thus on relatively cheap motherboard you can achieve a dual graphics card setup.
-Since AMD GPU can work on 4 lanes, it can use the x4 slot coming from the motherboard as well.
+The best part about AMD crossfire is that it can be done on a mere x4 slot, and thus on a relatively cheap motherboard, you can achieve a dual graphics card setup.
+Since AMD GPU can work on four lanes, it can also use the x4 slot from the motherboard.

-Albeit the performance of a graphics card is greatly reduced in an x4 slot.
+Albeit, the performance of a graphics card is significantly reduced in an x4 slot.

-Is There Any Performance Difference When Using Graphics Card on X8?
+Is There Any Performance Difference When Using A Graphics Card on an x8?

-Yes, there can be a massive difference between using the cards in x16 or x8 slot.
+Yes, there can be a difference between using the cards in x16 or x8 slots.
 However, it all depends upon the load and the application you run.

-It also depends upon whether you have a single graphics card in the x8 slot or if you have SLI configuration x8/x8.
+It also depends on whether you have a single graphics card in the x8 slot or SLI configuration x8/x8.

 PudgetSystems Performance Report

-Pudgest Systems has a comprehensive study on this subject.
-They used an NVIDIA Titan X for their study.
+Pudget Systems has a comprehensive study on this subject.
+They used an NVIDIA Titan X for their research.

-When running DUAL graphics cards, things start to become more interesting.
-On DUAL graphics cards, you could see upto 30% performance drop when using the two in x8/x8 slot instead of x16/x16 slots.
+When running DUAL graphics cards, things start to become more attractive.
+You could see a 30% performance drop on DUAL graphics cards when using the two in x8/x8 slots instead of x16/x16 slots.

 GamerNexus Performance Report

-Gamersnexus.net has a great guide on this as well where they explore the performance drop of a single graphics card.
-Here they test the MSI GTX 1080 Gaming X graphics card on various game using both the x16 and x8 PCIe slot.
+Gamersnexus.net has a great guide on exploring the performance drop of a single graphics card.
+They test the MSI GTX 1080 Gaming X graphics card on various games using the x16 and x8 PCIe slots.

-You can see that there is a maximum of 1% performance drop when using a graphics card in an x8 slot.
+You can see a maximum 1% performance drop when using a graphics card in an x8 slot.
 Quite negligible.

-However, this test does not take into account the effect of TWO graphics card in SLI configuration on x8/x8 slots.
+However, this test does not consider the effect of TWO graphics cards in SLI configuration on x8/x8 slots.